LambdaTest/playwright-sample/README.md

 &emsp;
 &emsp;

-*Playwright is a Node.js library that uses a single API to automate Chromium, Firefox, and WebKit.
-It is designed to enable powerful, reliable, and efficient [automated browser testing](https://www.lambdatest.com/automated-browser-testing).
-Playwright can also automate Microsoft Edge since it is built on the open-source Chromium web framework.
-LambdaTest allows you to run Playwright tests across 40+ real browsers and operating system combinations.*

-*Learn the basics of [Playwright testing on the LambdaTest platform](https://www.lambdatest.com/support/docs/playwright-testing/).*
+*Learn the basics of Playwright testing on the LambdaTest platform.*

 ## Table of Contents: